Weet jij waar jouw CBD olie vandaan komt?

 But luckily, the cannabis extracts gifted by Mother Nature are completely balanced, cannot be copied, and cannot be patented!

 Decarboxylation is good for activating the non-psychoactive THCa into the psychoactive substance THC, so that you can get nice and stoned from it.
-But for obtaining high-quality CBD (food) supplements, I personally strongly advise against it.
+However, for obtaining high-quality CBD (food) supplements, I personally strongly advise against it.

 Why one CBD oil is definitely not the same as another CBD oil